Marshalls Tabletop Fire Pit Explosion Led to Skin Grafts, Lawsuit

 The Molloys indicated they followed the Usage Guide, lit the fire pit, and when the flame ran out and the device was no longer hot, Michael Malloy attempted to relight the fire using a bottle of ethanol fireplace fuel, as recommended.

-When he added the fuel, flames erupted and went up the stream, into the bottle, and exploded.
-The bottle was blown out of his hands, spraying burning ethanol onto Diane Molloy, his wife.
+When he added the fuel, flames erupted and went up the stream, entering into the bottle, which exploded in his hand.
+As a result of the fire pit explosion, the bottle was blown out of his hands, spraying burning ethanol onto Diane Molloy, his wife.

 He suffered third-degree burns on his left hand, wrist, and forearm that required 22 square centimeters of skin autograft.
 His wife received second degree burns to her face and ear, right arm and right hip.